-Provision for asset retirement obligations are recognized in the period in which these are incurred if a reasonable estimate can be made.
+Provision for asset retirement obligations is recognized in the period in which this is incurred if a reasonable estimate can be made.
 This requires an estimation of the cost to restore or dismantle on a per square meter basis, depending on the location, and is based on the best estimate of the expenditure required to settle the obligation at the future restoration or dismantlement date, discounted using a pre-tax rate that reflects the current market assessment of the time value of money and, where appropriate, the risk specific to the liability.
-Total provision for asset retirement obligations amounted to Php2,121 million and Php2,000 million as at December 31, 2021 and 2020, respectively.
+Total provision for asset retirement obligations amounted to Php1,602 million and Php2,121 million as at June 30, 2022 and December 31, 2021, respectively.
 See Note 22 - Deferred Credits and Other Noncurrent Liabilities.